MarveeDev/distickets/README.md

-# DisTickets
+# DisTickets [Deprecated]

-Discord-Ticket is an npm package who allows you to create a perfectly working ticket system with buttons!.
+Discord-Ticket was an npm package who allowed you to create a perfectly working ticket system with buttons!.

 ## Installation